Soft fluffy egg bake loaded with asparagus, leeks and potatoes, topped with artichokes.

 We're in the mountains with remnants of snow on the ground, and small, tight buds just starting to form on the aspens, greedily holding in all their energy.
 The generosity of spring hasn't quite arrived here, the mountains have their own calendar; but with all the glorious sunshine, we know it can't be far away.
 And it's hard to complain too much, because to say it's been a mild winter in the Sierras would be a serious understatement.

-The theme for this Sunday’s #SundaySupper is Spring and all that’s green (we couldn’t completely ignore St. Patrick’s Day after all), so I made this egg bake that’s perfect for a spring brunch.
-It uses spring onion (or if you can’t find them yet where you live, green onions will do just fine), asparagus and baby artichokes.
+But I'm so ready for Spring.
+So I made this egg bake that's perfect for a spring brunch.
+It uses spring onion (or if you can't find them yet where you live, green onions will do just fine), asparagus and baby artichokes.

 It's important to allow the sautéed onion mixture cool down before stirring into the eggs, to make sure you don't end up with scrambled eggs.
 It doesn't take much heat to curdle them.
 If you're in a hurry, though, just spoon large spoonfuls into the eggs, one at a time, whisking the egg mixture the entire time to disperse the warm onions.